-3.3 Selection models can describe the spread of advantageous alleles.
+11.3 Selection model describes spread of advantageous alleles.

 In order to make rational decisions about whether, and how, to best grow these new varieties of cotton, we would like to be able to predict the rate of evolution in insect pests.
 Ideally we would also like to find strategy that would prevent, or at least delay, the evolution of resistance.
 Seed companies are obviously interested in protecting their investment in new technology; farmers are interested in ensuring that their methods of controlling insect pests remain effective.